Actor-centered Representations for Action Localization in Streaming Videos: Actor-centered Action Localization

 \subsection{Attention-based Action Localization}

 The final step in the proposed approach is using attention to localize the actor (the object of interest) in the given video.
-Inspired by \cite{aakur2020action}, we use create an attention-like representation using the prediction-based error $\mathcal{L}_{event}$ to identify areas of interest.
+We create an attention-like representation using the prediction-based error $\mathcal{L}_{event}$ to identify areas of interest.
 The input to the localization process consists of (i) initial regions of interests generated based on spatial features $\mathcal{B}^S_t$ (from Section~\ref{sec:spatial}), (ii) the spatial-temporal prediction error $\mathcal{L}_{event}$ (from Section~\ref{sec:event-centric-percep}), (iii) number of attention ``grids'' to consider $K$, and (iv) the total number of bounding box predictions per frame $t$.
 We first construct an attention-like representation by running the spatial-temporal prediction error through a \textit{softmax} function to produce an attention map of shape $c_x\times c_y$ where $c_x$ and $c_y$ are spatial dimensions of the observed feature maps, with each point corresponding to a ``grid'' in the frame (following notation from YOLO~\cite{redmon2017yolo9000}).
 The softmax operation magnifies areas of high errors while suppressing areas of low prediction errors.

-Following prior work \cite{aakur2020action}, we consider areas of high prediction error to be regions of interest.
+We consider areas of high prediction error to be regions of interest.
 However, we allow the attention map to be split between multiple objects and consider the top $K$ grids (sorted based on prediction error) to select bounding box localization.
 Following the notation from YOLO-based object detection models~\cite{redmon2017yolo9000}, we define a binary function $\mathbbm{1}(\cdot)$ that returns \textit{True} if a bounding box proposal's center falls within the ``grid'' $e_{i,j}$ and \textit{False} otherwise.
 This allows us to select objects that are most likely to contribute to the grid's prediction error.
-Note that this is different from \cite{aakur2020action}, where each bounding box is assigned an energy term based on distance from a predicted error position and the magnitude of the prediction error, which does not allow them to attend to multiple objects in the same frame.
-The framework could be expanded to localize \textit{simultaneous actions} in the same video by using separate actor-centered representations \textit{per attention grid}.
-We leave that to future work, since it is beyond the scope of this paper.
+Note that this is different from \cite{aakur2020action}, where each bounding box is assigned an energy term based on distance from a prior position and the magnitude of the prediction error, which does not allow them to attend to multiple objects.
+This is further explored in Section~\ref{sec:results}, where the use of hierarchical prediction allows the model to attend to multiple objects simultaneously for multi-actor localization.